aliahsan07/JS-Query-Manager/README.md

-# JS Query Manager
+# JavaScript Pointer Analysis Querier
-Query Manager (for a lack of better word) is a Python engine that runs a JavaScript file against Static Analysis tools for pointer analysis.
+JS Pointer Analysis Querier is a Python engine that runs JavaScript file(s) against Static Analysis tools for pointer analysis.
 Specifically, it ouputs a points to set for source variables provided in the JS file.
 Currently, two tools are supported, [TAJS](https://github.com/cs-au-dk/TAJS) and [Safe](https://github.com/sukyoung/safe).

 ## Requirements